 Quick Birthday Break

 After two months of work we were ready for the drywall guys to come in and do their magic.
 This is one job my husband and I opted out of.
-Drywall is one job we both absolutely hate PLUS the professionals are FAST and they do great work!
-Neither of us have the patience for the taping and mudding, not to mention how heavy those drywall sheets are.
+Drywall is one job we both absolutely hate plus the professionals are fast and they do great work!
+Neither of us have the patience for the taping and drywall mudding and sanding work, not to mention how heavy those drywall sheets are.

 So, while the drywall guys were doing their thing, I flew to Oregon to celebrate my 58th birthday with our daughter and left my husband home to deal with the crew.